Classifying bioacoustic data without individual call annotations using temporal convolutional networks and feature extractors: Discussion

+The benchmark nature of the dataset allowed us to explore differences in performance between data sources.
+We found that these could stem from variation in noise levels and recording conditions \citep{best_deep_2020, napoli_unsupervised_2023}, but annotation protocols and survey designs may also play an important role.
+For example, aurally auditing four minutes of single-channel data may lead to missed detections of fainter, less regular sperm whale clicks, whereas manually reviewing each click in isolation allows more thorough annotation.

+Moreover, the purpose of the study that generated a particular dataset also influences the detectability of the animals in the acoustic recordings.
+For example, the CS dataset was collected during a dedicated sperm whale behavioural study, where a vessel actively tracked whales to study social interactions.
+Consequently, the recordings predominantly contain high-amplitude, well-defined clicks from nearby individuals, introducing a proximity bias in the vocalisation examples.
+In contrast, datasets from static hydrophones or line-transect surveys are more likely to include faint, distant clicks, which poses challenges for both human annotators and automated detectors.
+When comparing detector performance across datasets, reported metrics reflect both the algorithm's efficacy and dataset-specific annotation biases.
+All results must therefore be interpreted within their recording and annotation context.

+This study focused on generalisability within data sources, as models were trained across a wide range of recording conditions and geographic regions, and evaluated on unseen recordings from those same sources, showing consistently strong performance.
+However, a limitation of the study is that we did not test cross-dataset transferability.
+This is an important consideration for deep learning applications in PAM, and the focus of a follow-up study \citep{garrobefonollosaMoreMerrierEffectsInpress}.

-The study also revealed that classifiers trained and tested on shorter duration recordings (30 seconds instead of 4 minutes) consistently exhibited superior performance.
-While this outcome was anticipated, one must remember that the shorter dataset comprised recordings from only two sources, potentially contributing to lower data variation.
-However, what is worth noting is that in this scenario TCNs trained on embeddings of spectral profiles outperformed those trained on the embeddings of 2D spectrograms, which were the best performing method for the 4-minute audio files.
+In addition to generalisability, we also studied effect that segment duration had on performance, revealing that classifiers trained and tested on shorter-duration recordings (30 seconds instead of 4 minutes) consistently exhibited superior performance.
+Although this outcome was anticipated due to the reduced complexity of the task, the shorter dataset comprised recordings from only two sources, potentially contributing to lower data variation.
+However, for the 30-second dataset, TCNs trained on embeddings of spectral profiles outperformed those trained on the embeddings of 2D spectrograms, which were the best performing method for the 4-minute sound files.
 This suggests that the length of the final vector of acoustic features became a limiting factor in the classifier’s performance for 4-minute recordings.
-Consequently, methods generating longer sequences yielded better performances, even at the expense of time resolution.
-However, for classification at shorter time scales, these features extracted at a higher resolution significantly benefit the TCN step in the classification task.
+Consequently, methods that generate shorter sequences yielded better performance in spite of the lower time resolution.
+However, for classification at shorter time scales, these features extracted at a higher resolution considerably benefit the TCN step in the classification task.